dluks/tls2trees-pipeline/README.md

 2. Install the required software packages (see above).
 3. Modify the default values for the pipeline variables in `tls2trees.sh` as needed.
 4. Run the pipeline using the `tls2trees.sh` script.

+Because the QSM generation requires MATLAB, it can't be run from a bash script.
+For that you'll make use of `TreeQSM/src/run_qsm.m` and `TreeQSM/src/calculate_biomass.m`.

 ## Pipeline Steps